PhotoboothProject/photobooth/faq/faq.md

 <hr>

-### Can I use Hardware Button on my Raspberry Pi, to take a Picture ?
+### Can I use Hardware Button on my Raspberry Pi, to take a Picture?
 Yes, the **Hardware Button** feature enables to control Photobooth through hardware buttons connected to Raspberry GPIO pins .
 This works for directly connected screens and as well for WLAN connected screen (i.e. iPad).
 Configuration takes place in the admin settings - Hardware Button section.

 The Hardware Button functionality supports two separate modes of operation (select via admin panel):
 - **Button Mode**: Distinct hardware buttons can be connected to distinct GPIOs.
 Each button will trigger a separate functionality (i.e. take photo).
 - **Rotary Mode**: A rotary encoder connected to GPIOs will drive the input on the screen.
 This enables to use the rotary to scroll through the Photobooth UI buttons, and click to select actions.

 Modes can not be combined.

 In any mode, Photobooth will watch GPIOs for a PIN_DOWN event - so the hardware button needs to pull the GPIO to ground, for to trigger.
 This requires the GPIOs to be configured in PULLUP mode - always.